Gagan17Sky/nodejs-test/README.md

-# Simple React test - 15 minutes - Free to google or any other resource
+# Simple Nodejs test - 15 minutes - Free to google or any other resource

 1. Get the express server running - might be intentionally broken Once the sever is running it will be accessible @ http://localhost:3000